laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-While we have demonstrated how to derive association fields from natural image statistics, it is important to note that the resulting probability distribution function represents an average over many possible edge configurations.
-Though this statistical approach successfully discriminates between image categories (e.g., animal vs non-animal images), it likely oversimplifies the true diversity of edge arrangements present in natural scenes.
-Individual images may contain unique geometrical patterns that deviate significantly from the average statistics.
-Understanding this variability, rather than just mean tendencies, could provide deeper insights into how the visual system handles the rich complexity of natural scenes.
+While we demonstrated how association fields emerge from edge statistics, the resulting probability distribution represents an average across many possible configurations.
+Though this statistical approach successfully discriminates between image categories like animal vs non-animal images, it likely oversimplifies the true diversity of edge arrangements in natural scenes.

+Individual images contain unique geometrical patterns that can deviate significantly from these average statistics - for example:
+- Smooth contours
+- Edge occlusions
+- Complex textures
+- Fractal-like patterns

+Understanding this variability, rather than just mean tendencies, could provide deeper insights into how horizontal connectivity patterns may adapt to handle the rich complexity of natural scenes.

 {{< /speaker_note >}}